atsfr-tibco-devhub/TIBCO-Platform-Workshop/content/tibco-platform-workbook.md

 Objective: Retrieve a row from the customer table that matches its primary key.

-1. Drag a ?PostgreSQL Query? activity from the Activity Bar -> PostgreSQL onto the canvas and connect to LogMessage activity.
-Rename the activity to ?FetchCustomerRow?.
+1. Drag a 'PostgreSQL Query' activity from the Activity Bar -> PostgreSQL onto the canvas and connect to LogMessage activity.
+Rename the activity to 'FetchCustomerRow'.

 ![](/images/JaP_Image_29.gif)

-2. Configure the PostgreSQLQuery activity Settings to use the connector ?postgres? and the schema ?public?:
+2. Configure the PostgreSQLQuery activity Settings to use the connector 'postgres' and the schema 'public':

 ![](/images/VCO_Image_30.gif)